turhansel/songish/README.md

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)

+# Actually, I recommend you to go to the link I gave you to see the performance.
+[Song-App-Fullstack](https://song-app-fullstack.vercel.app/)

 ### Thanks for helping me explore myself.
 This challenge has been very instructive for me.
 I learned about myself what i can do and what i cant.

 ### Thank you for taking the time to assessment.